Motion Deblurring with an Adaptive Network: Proposed Architectures

 An existing technique for accelerating various image processing operations is to down-sample the input image, execute the operation at low resolution, and up-sample the output \cite{chen2016bilateral}.
 However, this approach discounts the importance of resolution, rendering it unsuitable for image restoration tasks where high-frequency content of the image is of prime importance (deblurring, super-resolution).

-Another efficient alternative is a CNN with a fixed but very large receptive field, e.g. Cascaded dilated network~\cite{chen2017fast}, which was proposed to accelerate various image-to-image tasks.
+Another efficient design is a CNN with a fixed but very large receptive field (comparable to very-high resolution images), e.g. Cascaded dilated network~\cite{chen2017fast}, which was proposed to accelerate various image-to-image tasks.
 However, simple dilated convolutions are not appropriate for restoration tasks (as shown in \cite{liu2018multi} for image super-resolution).
 After several layers of dilated filtering, the output only considers a fixed sparse sampling of input locations, resulting in significant loss of information.

-Till date, the driving force behind performance improvement in deblurring has been use of large number of layers, larger filters, and multi-scale processing which assist in increasing the ``static'' receptive field of a CNN.
-Not only do these techniques offer a suboptimal design, they are also difficult to scale since the effective receptive field of deep CNNs is much smaller than the theoretical one (investigated in \cite{luo2016understanding}).
+Until recently, the driving force behind performance improvement in deblurring was use of large number of layers, larger filters, and multi-scale processing which gradually increases the ``fixed'' receptive field.
+Not only is it a suboptimal design, it is also difficult to scale since the effective receptive field of deep CNNs is much smaller than the theoretical one (investigated in \cite{luo2016understanding}).

-We claim that a superior alternative to such image-agnostic models is a convolutional framework wherein the filters and the receptive field dynamically adapts to input image instances.
-Our experiments show that the latter approach is a considerably better choice due to its task-specific efficacy and utility for computationally limited environments, and it delivers consistent performance across diverse magnitudes of blur.
-Now, we explain the motivation for designing a deblurring network with asymmetric filters.
-Given a 2D image $\mathbf{I}$ and a blur kernel $\mathbf{K}$, the motion blur process can be formulated as:
+We claim that a better alternative is to design a convolutional network whose receptive field is adaptive to input image instances.
+We show that the latter approach is a far better choice due to its task-specific efficacy and utility for computationally limited environments, and it delivers consistent performance across diverse magnitudes of blur.
+We explain the need for a network with asymmetric filters.
+Given a 2D image $I$ and a blur kernel $K$, the motion blur process can be formulated as:

-where $\mathbf{B}$ is the blurred image, $[x,y]$ represents pixel coordinates, and $M\times M$ is the size of the blur kernel.
+where $B$ is the blurred image, $[x,y]$ represents the pixel coordinates, and $M\times M$ is the size of the blur kernel.
 At any given location $[x,y]$, the sharp intensity can be represented as

+which is a 2D infinite impulse response (IIR) model.
+Recursive expansion of the second term would eventually lead to an expression which contains values from only the blurred image and the kernel as

 \begin{small}

 \end{small}